bfirsh/miles/README2.md

 export default TodoListView;
 ```

 This is a React component that, when passed a list of todos as a property, outputs a list of todos.
-The todos are passed as a list of objects in the form `[{id: "5e6b4b", text: "Buy milk", completed: false}, ...]`.
+The todos are list of instances of the `Todo` model, with `id`, `text`, and `completed` properties.

 ### Wiring up the views to data